aweber/rabbitmq-autocluster/README.rst

 **etcd Port**

-*The port to use when connecting to etcd's API*
+The port to connect to when using to etcd's API

 +----------------------+------------------------+
 | Environment Variable | ``ETCD_PORT``          |